MetaMask/metamask-docs/wallet/how-to/connect/index.md

 We `dispatchEvent` on `window` to notify other parts of the dapp that a provider is being requested, and that any event listeners set up to listen for this event, respond accordingly.

-At this point you could run `npm run dev` to test the Vite project in a browser.
+At this point, you could run `npm run dev` to test the Vite project in a browser.

   </TabItem>
 </Tabs>